ALERT: Українці, увага! Тут ви можете знайти важливі посилання з інформацією про ваше перебування в Чеській Республіці.

 • As an EU citizen, you can also start your business in the Czech Republic.

-• In the Czech Republic, you can either be self-employed (a so-called OSVČ = osoba samostatně výdělečně činná), providing services based on your trade licence or a different permit/concession, or you can set up a company/branch and provide services through this company.
-For more information, visit this web site.
+• In Czechia, you can either be self-employed (a so-called OSVČ = osoba samostatně výdělečně činná), providing services based on your trade licence or a different permit/concession, or you can set up a company/branch and provide services through this company.

 • Running a business is called licensed trade [živnost].
 Trade means a continuing activity carried out independently in one's own name and at one's own responsibility in order to achieve a profit and under the conditions laid down by the Trades Licensing Act.
 For running your own business, you need a trade licence [živnostenské oprávnění].

 • Important!
 Several professions such as attorneys, doctors, dentists, tax advisers or architects require membership in a professional association.
-The list of these professions is here: .
+Those professions is available in the list.

-• If you temporarily and occasionally provide services in the Czech Republic, which are among unqualified, professional or vocational notifiable trade or permitted trade, you are obliged to notify in writing the provision of services to the Ministry of Trade [Ministerstvo průmyslu a obchodu] before you start providing the service.
+• If you temporarily and occasionally provide services in Czechia, which are among unqualified, professional or vocational notifiable trade or permitted trade, you are obliged to notify in writing the provision of services to the Ministry of Trade [Ministerstvo průmyslu a obchodu] before you start providing the service.

 Entry and residence in the territory of the Czech Republic

-• As EU national you may enter freely the territory of the Czech Republic and have freedom of movement here.
-It is sufficient to travel with a valid ID card and/or a passport. (webpage https://www.mvcr.cz/mvcren/ → Useful Information → Immigration → EU citizens and their family members)
+• As EU national you may enter freely the territory of Czechia and enjoy freedom of movement here.
+It is sufficient to travel with a valid ID card and/or a passport. ( https://ipc.gov.cz/en/ → Obligations →EU Citizens and their Family Members → Arrival to the Czech Republic)

 • In case you intend to stay in the Czech Republic for a period longer than 30 days, you have to register your stay at the Police of the Czech Republic.
 In such a case, within 30 days from entry into the Czech Republic you have to inform the local department of the Foreign Police (competent depending on your place of stay) that you are present in the territory.

-• In case you intend to stay in the territory for longer than 3 months, you may apply for a certificate of your temporary stay.
-No fee is required for lodging the application.
+• In case you intend to stay in the territory for longer than 3 months, you may apply for a registration certificate (https://ipc.gov.cz/en/ → Visa and residence permit types → EU Citizens and Their Family Members → Registration Certificate).

-• After 5 years of continuous temporary stay in the Czech Republic, you may ask for a permanent residence permit.
+• After 5 years of continuous temporary stay in the Czech Republic, you may ask for a permanent residence permit ( https://ipc.gov.cz/en/ → Visa and residence permit types → EU Citizens and Their Family Members → Permanent Residence of an EU Citizen).
 In some cases you may file an application for permanent residence permit even sooner than that (e. g. in case you are a spouse of a Czech national).
-Again, no fee is required for lodging the application.

-• In case you are issued a certificate of temporary stay, a birth registration number will also be assigned to you.
-This number is a personal identification number and it is essential when you pay your health and social insurance or taxes.
+• In case you are issued a certificate of temporary stay, a birth registration number / Personal Identity Number will also be assigned to you.
+This number is essential when you pay your health and social insurance or taxes.

-• Refusal to issue or revocation of a temporary residence certificate– Ministry of Interior may refuse to issue a temporary residence certificate (if you became a burden on the social assistance for persons with disabilities or the assistance system in material need; there is a reasonable risk that you could endanger state security or seriously disrupt public order; you are registered in the register of undesirable persons and there is still a reasonable risk that you might endanger state security or seriously disrupt public order) or revoke it .
+• Refusal to issue or revocation of a registration certificate– Ministry of Interior may refuse to issue a registration certificate or revoke your temporary stay (if you became a burden on the social assistance for persons with disabilities or the assistance system in material need; there is a reasonable risk that you could endanger state security or seriously disrupt public order; you are registered in the register of undesirable persons and there is still a reasonable risk that you might endanger state security or seriously disrupt public order).
 In both cases the ministry will issue a decision and set forth a deadline within which you have to leave the country.
-You will learn below what steps you may take to appeal such a decision.
+Details available on the Official Information Portal for Foreigners of the Ministry of the Interior of the Czech Republic. ( https://ipc.gov.cz/en/ → Obligations → Termination and Revocation of a Residence Permit).

-• Refusal to issue or revocation of a permanent residence permit – the Ministry of Interior may refuse or revoke your permanent residence permit.
+• Refusal to issue or revocation of a permanent residence permit – the Ministry of Interior may refuse to issue or revoke your permanent residence permit.
 The ministry will issue a decision which can be appealed against.
-You may find below what remedies are available.
-You may find more information about the reasons for refusal or revocation of either temporary residence certificate or permanent residence permit at the webpage of Ministry of Interior (https://www.mvcr.cz/mvcren/ Useful Information → Immigration → EU citizens and their family members).
+You may find more information about the reasons for refusal or revocation of either temporary residence certificate or permanent residence permit on the Official Information Portal for Foreigners of the Ministry of the Interior of the Czech Republic. ( https://ipc.gov.cz/en/ → Obligations → Termination and Revocation of a Residence Permit).

 Family members